 - How does this activity relate to working with a community partner?

-Explain that one person will start as the Architect and get 2 minutes to build a design that they will have to describe to the Builder.
-The other member will be the Builder and they will then get two minutes to try and replicate the Architect’s design as the Architect describes it to them.
+One person takes the role as the Architect and gets 2 minutes to build a design that they will then have to describe to the Builder.
+The Builder gets two minutes to replicate the Architect’s design as the Architect describes it to them.

-There will be three rounds (if time allows) with the students in each pair alternating roles in each round.
+Repeat this in three rounds with alternating roles in each round.
 The rounds go as follows:

 - Round 1: The Architect speaks and the Builder is silent